-Property that was acquired in exchange for property that was acquired prior to the marriage;
+- Property that was acquired in exchange for property that was purchased before the marriage

-Property acquired by a spouse after entry of a Judgment of Legal Separation;
+- Property bought by a spouse after entry of a Judgment of Legal Separation

 In many marriages, the marital and non-marital property may have been combined, such as when parties mix non-marital money in an account with marital money in the same account.
-This can make the process of determining marital property and non-marital process fairly complex.
-For instance, one spouse may have received an inheritance and then used that same inheritance to purchase the family home titled in the names of both parties or they may have simply put the inheritance into a joint bank account.
+This can make the process of determining marital property and non-marital process somewhat complicated.
+For instance, one spouse may have received an inheritance and then used that same inheritance to purchase the family home titled in the names of both parties, or they may have just put the inheritance into a joint bank account.
 You can see how quickly the line between marital assets and non-marital assets can become blurred.

 Call our experienced Scottsdale and Phoenix Arizona martial property attorneys at Hildebrand Law, PC at (480)305-8300 if you have questions about marital property in Arizona.